Electromagnetic transition form factors of nucleons from the hard-wall AdS/QCD model: The electromagnetic current

-Electromagnetic transition form factors are a source of information about the internal structure of nucleons and other hadrons.
-These form factors for the nucleon to $R$ transition have been studied in several theoretical approaches.
-The electromagnetic form factors of the $ N+\gamma^{\ast}\longrightarrow R$ transition are defined due to Lorentz and gauge invariance of the interaction by the following matrix element \cite{17,18}:
+Electromagnetic transition form factors for the nucleon to excited nucleon transition have been studied in several theoretical approaches.
+These form factors are defined due to Lorentz and gauge invariance of the interaction by the following matrix element [24, 38]: